Federal Direct PLUS Loan

 - County/state/federal tax lien within the past five years.

-If a parent is denied for a Direct PLUS Loan, then the dependent student may be eligible to borrow up to an additional $4000 in Direct Unsubsidized loans if a freshman or sophomore and $5000 if a junior or senior.
+If a parent is denied for a Direct PLUS Loan, then the dependent student may be eligible to borrow an additional Direct Unsubsidized loan in the student’s name.
+The typical additional loan amount is $4,000 for Freshmen and Sophomores and $5,000 for Juniors and Seniors.
 Please note that if one parent is approved and another parent is denied for the same student, then the dependent student is ineligible for the additional Direct Unsubsidized loans per federal regulations.

 How Much Can Be Borrowed?